Blood donation in England: Pre-donation and exceptions

-Note: This 3 month deferral period only applies to England, Wales and Scotland – not Northern Ireland.
-Northern Ireland still has a 12-month ban in place for these groups.
+Note: This three-month deferral period applies to only England, Wales and Scotland – not Northern Ireland.
+Northern Ireland still has a twelve-month ban in place for these groups.

 Donating blood

 Once the preliminary checks are complete, the donor lies on a bed and a sterile hypodermic needle connected to a bag is inserted into a vein in their inner elbow.
 The donation usually lasts between five and 10 minutes, during which 470 mL of whole blood is given.

 Post-donation

 Following the donation (and subsequent dressing of the wound), donors are invited to refreshments.